Running In Humidity: Why It’s Tougher + 10 Tips To Survive It

 The key to preventing this is staying on top of your hydration from the beginning of your workout, making sure you’re taking in fluid and electrolytes every 15 minutes on pace with your sweating.

-Electrolytes will increase the absorption of the fluid, improving your hydration status.
+Electrolytes will increase the absorption of the fluid, improving your hydration status in the extreme heat.

-The higher your core body temperature rises, the faster your heart will beat in order to try to keep up with the demands of your workout and supply enough oxygen and nutrients to your working muscles.
+The higher your core body temperature rises, the faster your heart will beat to keep up with the demands of your workout and supply enough oxygen and nutrients to your working muscles.

-Similarly, your breathing rate will increase because the lungs need to take in more oxygen to fuel the overworking heart and muscles.
+Similarly, your breathing rate will increase because the lungs need more oxygen to fuel the overworking heart and muscles.

-Here, again, dehydration exacerbates the cardiovascular challenge of running in humidity and heat because as your blood plasma level drops, you have less volume of blood.
+Again, dehydration exacerbates the cardiovascular challenge of running in humidity and heat because as your blood plasma level drops, you have less blood volume.

-In order to keep up with the muscles’ demand for oxygen and nutrients and to compensate for this reduced volume, the heart has to beat faster so that more blood is delivered.
+The heart has to beat faster to deliver more blood to keep up with the muscles’ demand for oxygen and nutrients and compensate for this reduced volume.

-Most runners will experience a heat rate increase of about 10-20 beats per minute when running in 90° F (32° C) compared to running when it is 75° F (23° C).
+Most runners will experience a heart rate increase of about 10-20 beats per minute when running at 90° F (32° C) compared to running when it is 75° F (23° C).

 This increase will be even more severe when running in humidity above 40%.

-Finally, an often-forgotten factor that makes it even more difficult to run on steamy, hot, humid days is that your brain is adversely affected as your core temperature rises, which affects your body in essentially a chain reaction.
+Finally, an often-forgotten factor that makes it even more difficult to run on steamy, hot, humid days is that your brain is adversely affected as your core temperature rises, affecting your body in a chain reaction.

 At a certain point, after your core temperature rises high enough, your brain temperature also increases.